intel/intel-extension-for-tensorflow/latest/_sources/docs/community/contributing.md.txt

 cpplint --filter=-legal/copyright --exclude=./third_party --recursive ./
 ```

-Sometimes `cpplint` may report false positive errors, and you can comment code with `// NOLINT` or `// NOLINTNEXTLINE` to skip the line for check:
+Sometimes `cpplint` may report false positive errors.
+You can comment code with `// NOLINT` or `// NOLINTNEXTLINE` to skip the line for check:

 ```c++
 #include "mkl.h" // NOLINT(build/include_subdir)